alexwlchan/alexwlchan.net/src/_posts/2023/2023-07-15-picture-plugin.md

 There are lots of existing libraries and tools that make it easy for you to use images on your website, without all the work I had to do first.

 I'm the only person who works on this website, and I'm doing it for fun.
-I can make very different choices than if I was working on a commercial site developed by a large team.
+I can make very different choices than if I was working on a commercial site managed by a large team.
 I enjoyed writing this plugin, and I'm pleased with my snazzy new images, and for me that's all that matters.